rrwick/Are-reads-required/figures/README.md

 <br><br><br><br>
 <p align="center"><img src="Figure_S3.png" alt="Figure S3" width="80%"/></p>

 **Figure S3:** Variant-calling errors, before and after Medaka polishing, for each of the long-read assembly methods.
+Assemblies with missing sequence (particularly the 4.4 kbp plasmid) or duplicated sequence (e.g. start-end overlap of circular contigs) were prone to acquiring errors during Medaka polishing, leading to post-Medaka assemblies having more total errors than pre-Medaka assemblies.
+See Table S3 and [rrwick.github.io/2024/10/17/medaka-v2.html](https://rrwick.github.io/2024/10/17/medaka-v2.html) for more information.